scaleoutsean/solidfire-windows/README.md

 - Crash consistent snapshots may be created from PowerShell (`New-SFSnapshot`) or the SolidFire UI
   - Group snapshots are available as well (`New-SFGroupSnapshot`)
   - Demo Videos section below has a video which shows how to create a snapshot schedule in the SolidFire Web UI
-  - To create a bunch of schedules, create one in the Web UI, then `Get` it with SolidFire PowerShell tools and use it as a template to create others from PowerShell
+  - To create a bunch of schedules, create one in the Web UI, then `Get` it with SolidFire PowerShell tools and use it as a template to create others from PowerShell, or add other Volumes (by Volume ID) to the same snapshot schedule
 - Other alternatives include backup software (CommVault, Veeam, etc.) which may also leverage SolidFire VSS Hardware Provider

 ### Storage Clones